-- Gajeski Produce, Riverhead, N.Y. – A variety of vegetables, which may include carrots, potatoes, peppers, cucumber, cabbage, cauliflower, broccoli, and tomatoes.
+- Gajeski Produce, Riverhead, N.Y. – A variety of vegetables, which may include carrots, potatoes, peppers, cucumber, cabbage, cauliflower, broccoli, and corn

-- Migliorelli Farm, Tivoli, N.Y. - Third generation farmer selling a variety of greens, beets, turnips, and tomatoes, and summer and fall fruits.
-Also cider donuts and apple cider at the end of the season.
+- Migliorelli Farm, Tivoli, N.Y. – Summer and fall fruits from a third-generation farmer include a variety of greens, beets, turnips, and tomatoes; also cider donuts and apple cider at the end of the season

-- Red Jacket Orchard, Waterloo, N.Y. – Heirloom apples and mixed orchard fruit juices, jams, and apple butter.
+- Red Jacket Orchards, Waterloo, N.Y. – Heirloom apples and mixed orchard fruit juices, jams, and apple butter

-Free admission and parking to shop at the Greenmarket.
+Free admission and parking are available to shoppers of the Greenmarket.